Are you seeing ‘The link you followed has expired’ in WordPress?

 Finally, don’t forget to save your changes and upload the file back to your website.

 The php.ini file is a configuration file used by PHP and WordPress.
-You will need to connect to your WordPress site using an FTP client and look for the php.ini file in your site’s root folder.
+You will need to connect to your WordPress site using an FTP client and look for the php.ini file in your site’s root directory.

 Most users are on a shared hosting account, so they may not find this file in their site’s root folder.
 In that case, you will need to create a blank php.ini file using a plain text editor like Notepad and upload it to your website.

-Now, edit the php.ini file and add the following code inside it.
+Now, edit the php.ini file and add the following code inside it:

 upload_max_filesize = 128M